Fontainebleau Las Vegas: Bankruptcy

 Facing numerous liens and financing problems, the Fontainebleau filed for Chapter 11 bankruptcy on June 9, 2009.
 The project had 1,000 to 5,000 creditors, including various subcontractors who were owed more than $250 million.
 Subcontractors wanted a committee formed to represent them in the bankruptcy proceedings, rather than Turnberry West Construction.
 The $3 billion lawsuit against the bank group was withdrawn and instead refiled in U.S. bankruptcy court.
 Fontainebleau Las Vegas LLC sought court approval for an immediate $656 million loan from the bank group.
-However, the banks did not believe that this would be nearly enough to finish construction.
+However, the banks did not believe that this would be enough to finish construction.
 Meanwhile, Crown Limited (previously Publishing and Broadcasting Limited) ended any further investment in the Fontainebleau project.
 On June 11, 2009, it was announced that construction had been halted while the project proceeded through bankruptcy.
-The resort was 70 percent completed, and the site was secured to prevent theft of construction equipment and vandalism of lower floors, which were fully furnished.

-Construction on Fontainebleau had begun before the final designs were finished, a common practice that was done for Las Vegas resorts to get them opened sooner.
-However, this would often result in costly do-over work having to be done.
-When construction on Fontainebleau was halted, there were still areas of the project that had yet to be finalized.
-Other areas of the resort, such as the casino and hotel rooms, had undergone numerous redesigns.
-Restaurants were among the uncompleted portions of the resort, although many hotel rooms had been finished.
-The project owed more than $2 billion to various creditors.
-Because of the worsening economy, it was unlikely that the Fontainebleau could pay off such debts even if it opened within the next year.
-In July 2009, Fontainebleau and its affiliated companies stated that design changes were being considered to contain the project's high construction cost.
-In addition, Soffer considered providing additional financing himself to get the resort finished.
-The resort subsequently sought permission in bankruptcy court to cancel events that were scheduled for the first half of 2010, as well as permission to cancel a lease for office space which was to be used for Fontainebleau's employee recruitment center.
+The project was 70-percent completed, and the opening had been scheduled for October 2009.